Ingrown Toenail Removal

 If this does happen, you can elect to have the Partial Nail Avulsion surgical procedure, which involves removing a larger segment of nail and cauterising the area to stop regrowth.
 This is carried out under local anaesthesia and is carefully administered by one of our experienced podiatrists at our clinics.

 This surgery carries a nearly 100% success rate and regrowth is completely stopped in almost all cases.
 If another ingrown toenail does occur, there are further, more invasive procedures available that will stop the growth at the nail bed, but is extremely uncommon that these are necessary.
+The following is a basic step guide to the procedure.

 You should seek to remove ingrown toenails if they become infected and are persistently painful and re-occurring.